jonathancross/j-renamer/README.md

          8.jpg will be renamed to 2.jpg
          9.jpg will be renamed to 3.jpg

-   The trick is to manually pad with zeroes before using j-renamer:
+   The trick is to manually pad with zeros before using j-renamer:

         08.jpg will be renamed to 1.jpg
         09.jpg will be renamed to 2.jpg